virtual-labs/exp-adder-circuit-iiith/experiment/theory.md

 <img src="images/full_adder.png">

-A full adder adds two 1-bit binary numbers along with a carry brought in and produces a sum and carry out as outputs.
+A full adder adds two 1-bit binary numbers along with a carry generated from previous addition and produces a sum and carry as outputs.
 A 1-bit full adder adds three 1-bit numbers, often written as A, B, and Cin, where A and B are the operands, and Cin is a bit carried in from a previous addition.
-The circuit produces a 2-bit output sum typically represented by the signals Cout and S, where the sum numerically equals **2×Cout + S**.
+The decimal equivalent of the sum equals **2×Cout + S**.

 A full adder can be implemented using various circuit configurations including custom transistor-level designs or combinations of basic logic gates.

 **Logic Equations:**

-**S = A XOR B XOR Cin**
+**S = A ⊕ B ⊕ Cin**, **Cout = A · B + Cin · (A ⊕ B)**

-**Cout = (A AND B) OR (Cin AND (A XOR B))**

 **Truth Table**